Defy1x/c09-readme-generator/Sample-README.md

 Casandra McDonald

 ## Description:
-This is the 9th homework for columbia, which generators a readme when prompted using inquirer and npm packages.
+This is the ninth week homework assignment at Columbia University Software Engineering Bootcamp which practices the principles of node js and npm packages.

 #Usage
-There is no deployed link at this time.
+There is no link at this time.

 #Contribution Guidelines
-If others want to contribute they can create a pull request.
+If people would like to contribute they can create a pull request on my github.

 #Tests
-Some of the tests that I ran for this project are: I tested this project thoroughly in node..
+Some of the tests that I ran for this project are: I tested this project thoroughly with node.js however I did not run any automation testing or any other TDD..

 #License
 MIT License